grantcolley/battleships/README.md

 ```

 Status after executing prompt 1
-•	Console project now references the library; tests reference the library.
+- Console project now references the library; tests reference the library.
-•	Build and tests previously run successfully after these project-level changes.
+- Build and tests previously run successfully after these project-level changes.
-•	Solution file still needs to include the Battleships and Battleships.Tests projects...
+- Solution file still needs to include the `Battleships` and `Battleships.Tests` projects...

 The agent conceded:
-> I could not safely update the existing src/Battleships.slnx file in-place (file write/update failed in the environment)...
+> I could not safely update the existing `src/Battleships.slnx` file in-place (file write/update failed in the environment)...

-I added the missing projects manually.
+I added the missing `Battleships` and `Battleships.Tests` projects to the solution manually.

 ## Prompt 2.
 Ensure the unit tests are discoverable and runnable
 ```